pandas-dev/pandas/doc/source/user_guide/io.rst

    old-style ``.xls`` files.

-   Previously, the default argument ``engine=None`` to :func:`~pandas.read_excel` would result in using the ``xlrd`` engine in many cases, also for new Excel 2007+ (``.xlsx``) files.
+   Previously, the default argument ``engine=None`` to :func:`~pandas.read_excel` would result in using the ``xlrd`` engine in many cases, including for new Excel 2007+ (``.xlsx``) files.
    If `openpyxl <https://openpyxl.readthedocs.io/en/stable/>`_  is installed, many of these cases will now default to using the ``openpyxl`` engine.